deepaklearner/sample_cypher/simple1.md

 v1.1

-// Find the CEO (the user who doesn't report to anyone) MATCH (ceo:User)
+MATCH (e:User)
-WHERE NOT (ceo)<-[:REPORTS_TO]-()
+WHERE e.managerid IS NOT NULL
-WITH ceo

-// Traverse downwards from the CEO to find all employees and their reporting structure OPTIONAL MATCH path = (ceo)<-[:REPORTS_TO*]-(n:User) WITH n, path

-// Calculate the level of each employee based on the length of the path (CEO is level 1) WITH n, length(path) + 1 AS level, path
+WITH e, 1 AS level, [e.managerid] AS managers

-// Collect manager IDs for each level of the hierarchy WITH n, level,
+// Recursively collect manager hierarchy up to 4 levels OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m, level, managers
-     collect( CASE WHEN level = 1 THEN ceo.employeeNumber END ) AS L1managerid,
-     collect( CASE WHEN level = 2 THEN head(nodes(path)).employeeNumber END ) AS L2managerid,
-     collect( CASE WHEN level = 3 THEN head(nodes(tail(path))).employeeNumber END ) AS L3managerid,
-     collect( CASE WHEN level = 4 THEN head(nodes(tail(tail(path)))).employeeNumber END ) AS L4managerid

-// Return the employee information, their manager IDs, and the level RETURN
-    n.employeeNumber AS employeeNumber,
+WHERE m IS NOT NULL
+WITH e, m, level + 1 AS level, managers + [m.employeeNumber] AS managers

+OPTIONAL MATCH (m2:User {employeeNumber: m.managerid})
+WITH e, m2, level, managers
+WHERE m2 IS NOT NULL
+WITH e, m2, level + 1 AS level, managers + [m2.employeeNumber] AS managers

+OPTIONAL MATCH (m3:User {employeeNumber: m2.managerid})
+WITH e, m3, level, managers
+WHERE m3 IS NOT NULL
+WITH e, m3, level + 1 AS level, managers + [m3.employeeNumber] AS managers

+OPTIONAL MATCH (m4:User {employeeNumber: m3.managerid})
+WITH e, m4, level, managers
+WHERE m4 IS NOT NULL
+WITH e, m4, level + 1 AS level, managers + [m4.employeeNumber] AS managers

+// Output the result
-    n.managerid AS managerid,
+RETURN e.employeeNumber AS employeeNumber, e.managerid AS managerid,
        level AS Level,
-    head(L1managerid) AS L1managerid,
-    head(L2managerid) AS L2managerid,
-    head(L3managerid) AS L3managerid,
-    head(L4managerid) AS L4managerid
+       CASE WHEN size(managers) > 0 THEN managers[0] ELSE NULL END AS L1managerid,
+       CASE WHEN size(managers) > 1 THEN managers[1] ELSE NULL END AS L2managerid,
+       CASE WHEN size(managers) > 2 THEN managers[2] ELSE NULL END AS L3managerid,
+       CASE WHEN size(managers) > 3 THEN managers[3] ELSE NULL END AS L4managerid
-ORDER BY n.employeeNumber;
+ORDER BY e.employeeNumber

 # Ques

-In Neo4j, I am using below cypher """
+In Neo4j, I am using below cypher to create graph: """
     CALL apoc.periodic.iterate(
       "
         MATCH (n:User)